Biden warns Putin against Ukraine invasion in virtual summit

 "You can call that a threat.
 You can call that a fact," she said.

-"If Putin moved in, there would be an increasing request from eastern flank allies and a positive response from the United States for additional forces," a senior US official told reporters.
+"If Putin moved in, there would be an increasing request from eastern flank allies and a positive response from the United States for additional forces," a senior US official told reporters on Monday.

-On the eve of his virtual meeting, Biden spoke with the leaders of France, Germany, Italy and Britain, with the Western powers expressing their "determination" that Ukraine's sovereignty be respected.

-The White House said that after the talk with Putin, Biden would reach out to Ukraine's President Volodymyr Zelensky.

-Beyond Ukraine, Biden and Putin will also discuss a range of big issues where their countries are at odds, including Iran's problematic nuclear industry and a wave of cyberattacks against the United States.
+Beyond Ukraine, Biden and Putin will also discuss a range of issues where their countries are at odds, including Iran's problematic nuclear program and a wave of cyberattacks against the United States.

 Zelensky to the front